KevinLiTian/Harvard_CS50_AI/0.Search/README.md

 A numerical cost associated with a given path </br>
 The cost of each edge (between two vertices) could be 1 or more than 1 </br>
-i.e. when navigating a path on the map, we do not only consider the distance but also trying to minimize the path cost, which is the traffic on certain path.
-If there's a bad traffic on a certain path, then the cost of that path is high
+i.e. when navigating a path on the map, we do not only consider the distance but also trying to minimize the path cost, which in real life is the traffic condition on certain roads.
+If there's a bad traffic on a certain road, then the cost of that road is high

 <img width="675" alt="Screen Shot 2022-06-19 at 8 47 16 PM" src="https://user-images.githubusercontent.com/98674104/174507169-e74f9eaa-3533-4d9b-a549-d0765f475a5b.png">